WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 ### Task 5 - Adding push Notifications to your App###

-1. In Xcode, open the QSAppDelegate.h file and add the following property below the ***window** property:
+1. In Xcode, open the QSAppDelegate.h file and add the following property below the **window** property:

 	````objective-c
 	@property (strong, nonatomic) NSString *deviceToken;
 	````

-	>**Note**: When dynamic schema is enabled on your mobile service, a new 'deviceToken' column is automatically added to the TodoItem table when a new item that contains this property is inserted.
+	> **Note:** When dynamic schema is enabled on your mobile service, a new 'deviceToken' column is automatically added to the TodoItem table when a new item that contains this property is inserted.

 1. In **QSAppDelegate.m**, replace the following handler method inside the implementation.